nicolasjhampton/python_tutorial_game_project/blog/step2.md

 outside of the function's scope.
 But, the variable is contained inside of the object, it's only used for one purpose, and in general, I'm ok with it.
-Functional programming isn't the end all be all, just a guideline.
+Functional programming isn't the end all be all, but a general guideline that's good to stick to.
 In this case, I like the solution for the moment being.

 Now I can move on to [finishing this User class...](https://github.com/nicolasjhampton/python_tutorial_game_project/blob/master/blog/step3.md)